 Your treating doctor is the primary professional whose communications with the insurer or plan can influence whether or not you receive benefits.
-It is therefore critical that your treating doctor not only supports but is prepared to document your disability claim.
-But some doctors do not like to completed disability paperwork.
-So, if you find that your treating physician does not timely complete the routine paper work required by your insurer and needed to support your claim, you should consider finding another doctor.
+Therefore, it is critical that your treating doctor supports and is prepared to document your disability claim.
+Some doctors do not like to complete disability paperwork, so if you find that your treating physician does not complete the routine paperwork required by your insurer in a timely manner, you should consider finding another doctor.

 Should I see my doctor when the insurer requires the doctor to complete forms?

-Yes.
-Doctors are busy and usually don’t charge for filling out simple forms.
-So, not uncommonly, insurance forms are completed by staff or may be done carelessly.
-When you need an insurance form completed and signed by your doctor, make an appointment and go over the form with your doctor, if you can.
-That’s the best way to ensure that these forms are properly completed.
+Yes, but doctors are busy and usually do not charge for filling out simple forms, so it is not uncommon for staff to complete insurance forms in a careless manner.
+When you need an insurance form completed and signed by your doctor, make an appointment and go over the form with your doctor to ensure that these forms are properly completed.